stacybanks514/Shelf_It/README.md

 Welcome to Shelf It! <br>
 https://murmuring-escarpment-3877.herokuapp.com/

-The personal library specifically made for physical books you have at home.
-Simply log into your personal shelf, add all your books you have at home, and never buy duplicate books when you go to your favorite book store!
+The personal library web app specifically made for physical books you have at home.
+Simply log in to view your personal profile and add all your books you have at home.
+Now that you have a way of checking which books you have, you never have to worry about buying duplicate books when you go to your favorite book store!

 ### User Stories